Anniston, Alabama: Civil Rights era

 In response to the violence, the city formed a bi-racial Human Relations Council (HRC) made up of prominent white business and religious leaders, but when they attempted to integrate the "whites-only" public library on Sunday afternoon, September 15, 1963 (the same day as the 16th Street Baptist Church bombing in Birmingham), further violence ensued and two black ministers, N.Q.
 Reynolds and Bob McClain, were severely beaten by a mob.
 The HRC chairman, white Presbyterian minister Rev. Phil Noble, worked with an elder of his church, Anniston City Commissioner Miller Sproull, to avoid KKK mob domination of the city.
 In a telephone conference with President John F. Kennedy, the President informed the HRC that after the Birmingham church bombing he had stationed additional federal troops at Fort McClellan.
 On September 16, 1963, with city police present, Noble and Sproull escorted black ministers into the library.
 In February 1964, Anniston Hardware, owned by the Sproull family, was bombed, presumably in retaliation for Commissioner Sproull's integration efforts.

 On the night of July 15, 1965, a white racist rally was held in Anniston, after which Willie Brewster, a black foundry worker, was shot and killed while driving home from work.
 A $20,000 reward was raised by Anniston civic leaders, and resulted in the apprehension, trial and conviction of the accused killer, Damon Strange, who worked for a leader of the Ku Klux Klan.
 Historian Taylor Branch called the conviction of Damon Strange a "breakthrough verdict" on p.
 391 of his Pulitzer Prize-winning book, At Canaan's Edge.
 Strange was convicted by an all-white Calhoun County jury to the surprise of many people, including civil rights leaders who had planned to protest an acquittal.
 This was the first conviction of a white person for killing a black person in civil rights era Alabama.

+Anniston was a 1978 winner of the All-America City Award, presented by the National Civic League.